rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 | `profile`    | `string`               | The codec profile: <br>**hevc**: `main`, `high`, `main10`<br>**vp9**: `p0`, `p2`                              |
 | `resolution` | `array`                | The resolution in width and height (e.g. `[1920, 1080]`) of the media content being requested                 |

 > **NOTE**: A device supporting a particular HDR profile and resolution does not mean that the current display also supports that profile and resolution.
-See `Display.hdrProfilesSupported()` for more info on detecting display HDR support.
+See `Display.hdrProfiles()` for more info on detecting display HDR support.

 The `videoFormatSupported` API **MUST NOT** return `true` unless the format specified is supported with **all** of the properties specified in `options` *at the same time*.